matcha powder faqs blog

 What is matcha?

 Matcha is a finely ground, vibrant green tea powder made from shade-grown tea leaves.
 It originates from Japan and has been used for centuries in traditional Japanese tea ceremonies.
 It is known for its rich flavor, bright green color, and numerous health benefits.
+For more, see our guide on matcha stomach problems.

 How is matcha different from regular green tea?

 Matcha and regular green tea both come from the Camellia sinensis plant, but the production process and consumption methods differ.
 It is made from shade-grown tea leaves that are stone-ground into a fine powder, while regular green tea is made from steeping tea leaves in hot water.
 It has a higher concentration of antioxidants, nutrients, and caffeine compared to regular green tea due to the whole tea leaf being consumed.
+For more, see our guide on sugar in matcha.

 What are the health benefits of matcha?